Support

 When will I hear if I've been invited to interview?

-We will keep you informed at every stage of the process and if there is a considerable delay we will contact you to let you know.
+We aim to contact applicants who have been shortlisted for interview shortly after the closing date.
+If there is a considerable delay, we will contact you to let you know.

-During the interview, you will be expected to use examples of past work.
-You should spend time reflecting on your best work achievements over recent times – you can also use evidence from outside work if you feel it better demonstrates your competency in a particular area.
+During the interview, you will be expected to use examples of past experience / work.
+You should spend time reflecting on your best work achievements over recent times – you can also use evidence from outside work if you feel it better demonstrates a particular competency.
 However, it is generally better to use work-based evidence where you can.

 The interviewer will score your answers against the competencies of the job you’ve applied for.
-Interviewers will also take into account your suitability for that specific team and wider organisation.
 Some interviews may have additional assessment criteria where you’ll need to evidence a technical skill or knowledge needed to do the role.

 As all interviewees for the same post are asked the same non-discriminatory questions, it ensures fairness and consistency in the selection process.